joemoose/dungeoneers.d20/docs/character.md

 		See the [Equipment](equipment.md) section for more information on your gear.

-Finally, roll d100 once or twice (your call) and consult the following table to select an odd souvenir you always carry.
+Finally, roll d66 once or twice (your call) and consult the following table to select an odd souvenir or two you own.
 They might come in handy one day, or you can sell them for a few coins.

 **Odd Items for Creative Problem-Solving**